All essays

 Vatsal Gaonkar·

 A scalar is a number with magnitude and nothing else — no direction, no dimension, no context.
 To treat intelligence as a scalar is to insist that every mind can be placed on one line, and that the only meaningful question about two people is which of them sits further along it.
-We rarely say this aloud, because said aloud it sounds absurd.
+We rarely say this aloud, because said aloud it sounds absurd, and condescending.
 But we build institutions on it — admissions tests, hiring funnels, benchmark leaderboards — and institutions say what we are too polite to.

 The instruments, not the ladder